 6. How Node.js works?

-Hence, multiple functions get executed at a single time on the server-side during the processing of one request.
+Hence, multiple functions get executed at a single time at the server-side during the processing of one request.
 This results in no delay and the other functions do not have to wait for their turn to get processed.

 7. Name the various API functions supported by Node.js?

 Answer: API stands for Application Programming Interface.
 Node.js supports the following types of API functions: